marcuswhybrow/ray-peat-rodeo/content/2020-04-26-a-new-landscape-of-life-and-learning.md

 RP: Yeah in 1968 when students were rebelling against University formalism and such, one of our Biology professors said "students have to be treated with authority and firmness.
 They want to learn to speak a language before they learn the alphabet or the rules."
 She wanted to teach Science the same way she conceived that people learn language.
 But in fact you learn the language before you learn the alphabet.

 DB: [34:59] Right.
-I remember reading in one of [[Alexander Sutherland Neill|A.S.
+I remember reading in one of [[Neill, Alexander Sutherland|A.S.
 Neill's]] accounts of Summerhill about a boy who couldn't read.
 Didn't want to read.
 Had no interest in reading.
 He was 16 years old, 17 years old, still didn't want to read.
 And then he decided he wanted to pass some state exam to prove he had done the high school equivalent.
 He studied for a couple months.
 Basically taught himself how to read.
-Became a carpenter, I think [[Alexander Sutherland Neill|A.S.
+Became a carpenter, I think [[Neill, Alexander Sutherland|A.S.
 Neill]] said, and had three wonderful boys and made a living the rest of his life and had his own business and just did so well.
 It kind of made me think of that.

 RP: Yeah, I think that applies to everything.
 You learn the language before you learn the alphabet and how to punctuate.
 Every five or six year old has thousands of words of vocabulary and can use them to communicate.
 When you begin studying Physics or Chemistry or Biology you should start with the language and learn the punctuation later.